Rafqa Pietra Choboq Ar-Rayès: A nun of the Lebanese Maronite Order

-Monastery of St. Simon
+Monastery of Saint Simon

-On July 12, 1871, at the age of thirty-nine, Rafqa began her novitiate into the new monastery and then on August 25, 1873, she "professed her perpetual vows of poverty, chastity and obedience in the spirit of the strict Rule of the Baladita Order".
-She took on the new name that was her mother’s: Rafqa, (Rebecca), the name of Abraham's great-niece and wife of his son Isaac.
+On July 12, 1871, at the age of thirty-nine, Rafqa began her noviciate in the new monastery and on August 25, 1873, she "professed her perpetual vows of poverty, chastity and obedience in the spirit of the strict Rule of the Baladita Order".
+She took on the new name from her mother: Rafqa (Rebecca), the name of Abraham's great-niece and wife of his son, Isaac.

-St. Simon Monastery was situated on a high altitude, where the winters were very harsh.
-The nuns followed a very rigid daily schedule throughout the year.
-Prayer and manual labour became the rule of their daily lives.
-The nuns planted and harvested vegetables and grain in the surrounding fields.
-They also cultivated silkworms and sewed vestments for churches.
+The Monastery of Saint Simon was situated on a high altitude, where the winters were very harsh.
+The nuns followed a very rigid daily schedule throughout the year, as prayer and manual labour became the rule of their daily lives.
+The nuns planted and harvested vegetables and grain in the surrounding fields, cultivated silkworms, and sewed vestments for churches.
 Rafqa remained in this monastery until 1897.